-Given the value that VoA brings, ensuring its long-term stability and sustainability essential.
-As students progress through the program and alumni boards transition, VoA's requires maintaining impact coordinated effort among the three key pillars of the Duke Medical Physics Graduate Program: students, faculty, and alumni.
-To maintain ongoing collaboration among these groups, formally designating this responsibility to an existing role held within leadership of these pillars is a sensible next Furthermore, given that the discussion topics and event coordinating rely heavily familiarity with current student needs, it follows that the primarily responsible party be within the Student Leadership Advisory Council (SLAC).
+Given the value that VoA brings, ensuring its stability and sustainability long-term essential.
+As students progress through the and alumni boards transition, program maintaining VoA's impact requires coordinated effort among the three key pillars of the Duke Medical Physics Graduate Program: students, faculty, and alumni.
+To maintain ongoing collaboration among these groups, formally designating this responsibility to an existing role held within leadership of these pillars is a sensible next step.
+Furthermore, given that the discussion topics and event coordinating rely heavily on familiarity with current student needs, it follows that the primarily responsible party be within the Student Leadership Advisory Council (SLAC).

-Zachary Gude (2021) Student MPAC rep. The role of the student representative to Duke's Medical Physics Administrative Council (MPAC) is evolving to encompass key responsibilities in sustaining the VoA program.
-The student MPAC rep is well-connected with the current student while understanding body also faculty perspectives on program direction and emerging topics in the ever-evolving field of medical physics.
+Zachary Gude (2021)Student MPAC rep.

+The role of the student representative to Duke's Medical Physics Administrative Council (MPAC) is evolving to encompass key responsibilities in sustaining the VoA program.
+The student MPAC rep is well-connected with the current student understanding body while also perspectives on program direction and emerging topics in the ever-evolving field of medical physics.
 Through participation in monthly MPAC and DUMPAA meetings, the representative's comprehensive view of the program allows them to effectively facilitate VoA events, ensuring its continued success and impact.